 Dan playing his beloved Gretsch

 I began playing guitar over 35 years ago, and still have a lot to learn.
 That's what I love about playing music, the growth never ends.
-Like many guitar players, I was intimidated and clueless about the maintenance and repair for a long time.
-Over the last decade or so, I started to get very curious about working on and modifying my guitars.
+Like many guitar players, I was intimidated and clueless about the maintenance and repair.
+Over time, I started to get very curious about working on and modifying my guitars.

 Like most musicians in their youth, I had big dreams of touring the world.
 After many years playing around the Northeast in the 90s and aughts, it became pretty clear that "rockstar" was not in my cards.
 Instead I started a business, and then another.
 I even got to appear on ABC's Shark Tank in 2012.